jinlang226/jinlang226.github.io/content/post/movies.md

 maybe I am too young to understand this movie
 ## [Close Your Eyes](https://www.imdb.com/title/tt21284358/)
 ## The Fall Guy 2024
+## Humanist Vampire Seeking Consenting Suicidal Person
+I finished all seasons of The Vampire Diaries.
+## Suzume
+I watched it on the plane from Chicago to Taipei.
+This is my second time in Taipei.
+The last time was in the summer of 2015.
+I walked on the same street next to the Chiang Kai-shek Memorial Hall, where I had visited with my parents.
+I joined a free half-day tour.
+It was amazing.
+## A Haunting in Venice
+## 追缉 查無此心
+垃圾
+## Heart's Motive (最后的真相)

 # 2023
 ## Oppenheimer